jolitos/ansible-backup-huawei-switch/README.md

 ## Author Information

-This role was created by [João Vitor Costa Medeiros](https://www.linkedin.com/in/joaovitorcm/)
+This role was created by [João Vitor C. Medeiros](https://www.linkedin.com/in/joaovitorcm/)